albertvisser/scripts/readme.rst

     example present) to build an archive containing backups of selected data files.

     a function to set up a Python source tree in a standardized way (really?)

-**totalcmd**

-    starts up Total Commander under Wine. takes no arguments.
-    Uses wmctrl to ensure which workspace it starts up in

-**vstart**

-    start Vivaldi browser on workspace 1

 **www.py**